 What qualifies an individual for coverage?
 (Many insurance companies provide coverage for nutritional counseling as a treatment option for obesity and/or pre-diabetic preventative care.
 If there are specific qualifications an individual must meet to qualify for coverage, these two are excellent things to ask about.)

 2. Does this coverage remain the same across insurance plans?

-Insurance companies have a number of various ways to determine coverage.
-Among them, popular solutions include capping a number of sessions – Aetna, for instance, allows for 26 nutritional counseling sessions as a treatment for obesity.
-Other popular solutions include allowing the individual’s primary care physician decide how many sessions are medically necessary.)
+Insurance companies have a number of ways to determine coverage.
+Among them, popular solutions include capping a number of sessions.
+For example, Aetna allows for 26 nutritional counseling sessions to treat obesity.
+Other popular solutions may rely on your client’s primary care physician to decide how many sessions are medically necessary.

 5. Do you refer clients to me?